marie-lourdes/leperlier-marie-lourdes-API-springboot-P5/README.md

 ### Testing

- For testing use:
+ For testing application use:
 `run as` , then, 'Maven test' for unit test

  For testing request:
-See the file of logging with extension .log in folder of project or use Postman
+See the file of logging in folder log of project or use Postman after running application

+### Debugging
+ For testing request:
+Use  Maven CLI 'mvn clean package -Denvironnement=dev' and run again